MohammedAdnanDA/netflix-sql-analysis/Business_Analysis_Problems.md

+# Business Problems for Netflix Data Analysis

+Below are the key business problems and questions that will be explored using the Netflix dataset:

-1️⃣ Count the number of Movies vs TV Shows
+1. **Count the number of Movies vs TV Shows**

-2️⃣ Most common rating for Movies and TV Shows
+2. **Identify the most common rating for Movies and TV Shows**

-3️⃣ List all movies released in a specific year (e.g., 2020)
+3. **List all movies released in a specific year (e.g., 2020)**

-4️⃣ Top 5 countries with the most content on Netflix
+4. **Find the top 5 countries with the most content on Netflix**

-5️⃣ Identify the longest movie
+5. **Identify the longest movie available**

-6️⃣ Content added in the last 5 years
+6. **List content added in the last 5 years**

-7️⃣ All movies/TV shows by director 'Rajiv Chilaka'
+7. **Retrieve all movies and TV shows by director 'Rajiv Chilaka'**

-8️⃣ TV shows with more than 5 seasons
+8. **Find TV shows with more than 5 seasons**

-9️⃣ Number of content items in each genre
+9. **Count the number of content items in each genre**

-🔟 Top 5 years with highest average content release in India
+10. **Determine the top 5 years with the highest average content release in India**

-1️⃣1️⃣ All movies that are documentaries
+11. **List all movies that are documentaries**

-1️⃣2️⃣ Content without a director
+12. **Find content without a director listed**

-1️⃣3️⃣ Number of movies with 'Salman Khan' in last 10 years
+13. **Count the number of movies with 'Salman Khan' in the last 10 years**

-1️⃣4️⃣ Top 10 actors in Indian movies who have appeared in the highest number of movies
+14. **Identify the top 10 actors in Indian movies who have appeared in the highest number of movies**

-1️⃣5️⃣ Categorize content based on presence of 'kill' or 'violence' in description as 'Bad' or 'Good'
+15. **Categorize content based on the presence of 'kill' or 'violence' in the description as 'Bad' or 'Good'**